By Mike Loughrin, CEO for Transformance Advisors

 This step can also be confusing.
 Some call this Adjust.
 Others say this is React instead of Act.
-Someone even proclaimed that the fourth step is Proact – whatever that means.
+Someone even proclaimed the fourth step is Proact – whatever that means.

 Pros and Cons

-PDCA is a problem solving tool that many organizations use all the time.
+PDCA is a problem solving tool many organizations use all the time.
 Others have struggled and not found value in the tool.

 When and where to use PDCA is part of the issue.
 Some claim “PDCA is usually associated with sizable projects … seeking breakthrough improvements.”
 Others apply during “kaizen blitz events seeking frequent small improvements.”
-And, of course, some claim you should use PDCA everyday for every problem – a violation of the common sense notion that “if all you have is a hammer, then every problem looks like a nail.”
+And, of course, some claim you should use PDCA everyday for every problem – a violation of the common sense notion which tells us “if all you have is a hammer, then every problem looks like a nail.”

 Let’s look at the Pros and Cons:

 - Only tool you need

 One big challenge is how the fine print for Plan suggests this first step is 75% of the total effort and is really multiple steps.